vramework/schemats/README.md

-  -s, --schema <schema>        the schema to use (default: "public") -t, --tables <tables...>     the tables within the schema -f, --typesFile <typesFile>  the file where jsonb types can be imported from -c, --camelCase              use camel case for enums and table names -e, --enums                  use enums instead of types -o, --output <output>        where to save the generated file relative to the current working directory --no-header                  don't generate a header
+  -s, --schema <schema>        the schema to use (default: "public") -t, --tables <tables...>     the tables within the schema -f, --typesFile <typesFile>  the file where jsonb types can be imported from -c, --camelCase              use camel case for enums, table names, and column names -C, --camelCaseTypes         use camel case only for TS names - not modifying the column names -e, --enums                  use enums instead of types -o, --output <output>        where to save the generated file relative to the current working directory --no-header                  don't generate a header